cweintz/SimpleYelp/README.md

 **SimpleYelp** displays a list of search results from the Yelp API and displays the results in a scrollable list.

-Time spent: **2.5** hours spent in total
+Time spent: **3.5** hours spent in total

 ## Functionality

 The following **required** functionality is completed:

-* [ ] Ability to query the Yelp API to get results from a search query
+* [X] Ability to query the Yelp API to get results from a search query
-* [ ] The search results are displayed in a RecyclerView
+* [X] The search results are displayed in a RecyclerView

 The following **extensions** are implemented: